Absolute Boyfriend (Taiwanese TV series): Plot

 Wuwu later tells Xiaofei that she does not need to pay for the original price, but instead she merely has to pay for Naite's service costs as well as recording all emotions to be displayed in Naite's emotion ring: calm (white), happy (red), pleasure (pink), upset (blue), sad (black), and an increased libido (yellow).
 To earn more money, Naite works at a club servicing female customers, though this only makes Xiaofei jealous.
 One of Naite's customers is Meijia, who kisses him, causing his allegiance to switch to her due to his simple programming.
-Despite this, though, the fact that he still remembers Xiaofei makes Wuwu realize that there is still hope for him to return to Xiaofei, who then goes through a swimming challenge to finally be able to kiss Naite back, a task that she is successful with.
+Despite this, though, the fact that he still remembers Xiaofei makes Wuwu realize that there is still hope for him to return to Xiaofei, who goes through a swimming challenge to finally be able to kiss Naite back, a task that she is successful with.

 Agitated with the hard road for libido, Wuwu arranges for Xiaofei and Naite to have a honeymoon at a private island, to no avail due to Zongshi's appearance.
 Kronos Heaven's leader, Jiang Baiqi, also sends another model, Nightly 02 under the name of his brother and Xiaofei's childhood friend, Jiang Junshu, to steal Naite's place in Xiaofei's heart, which ends in Naite's Pyrrhic victory, resulting in him having to be sent to Kronos Heaven to be scrapped.
 Nevertheless, Naite works his way to Xiaofei and defeats a doppelganger sent in his place for Xiaofei.
 Realizing that he has grown beyond his programming, Baiqi decides to let him go.

 However, it is revealed that due to developing his own will, Naite is slowly dying from battery failure.
 Despite this, he does not tell Xiaofei and continues to make her happy in the days before his "death", all the while asking Zongshi to take care of Xiaofei once he is not around.
 In the final episode, Xiaofei and Naite arranges for a wedding.
-However, Naite and Xiaofei hold a dress rehearsal with just the two of them the night before the planned wedding, during which Naite finally shuts down, much to Xiaofei's grief.
+However, Naite and Xiaofei hold a dress rehearsal with just the two of them the night before the planned wedding, during which Naite finally shuts down much to Xiaofei's grief.
 On the day of the funeral, Wuwu and Zongshi go to the church to find Naite already packaged to return to Kronos Heaven to be preserved by Baiqi until technology can improve to possibly revive him once more.
 Upon finding out Naite has 10 seconds left of charge, Xiaofei shares some last words with him in hopes he can still hear her.